GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ### Forced Two-Point Perspective

-As a *general* rule of thumb, a drawing with parallel vertical lines will create a more appealing composition than one in which vertical lines are *almost* parallel, but not quite.
+As a general rule of thumb, a drawing with parallel vertical lines will create a more appealing composition than one where vertical lines are *almost* parallel, but not quite.

 But sometimes it's difficult to set up a view that works perfectly as a true two-point perspective; often, for instance, there's more happening in the scene above eye-level than below, which would be easier to capture by pointing your camera upwards.
 For these situations, Rhino gives you the option of **artificially straightening vertical lines to "force" a two-point perspective**.
 Try moving your camera above your target, and switching to this projection in the viewport properties panel.